rbair23/W3C-Work/Core TD profile for HTTP-REST.md

 #### Constraints against the TD specification

 The set of properties is limited to a one-level hierarchy, i.e. sub-properties MUST NOT be used.
-Supported types are simple types, only boolean, string, number are permitted.
+Supported types are simple types, only boolean, string, and number are permitted.
 Array and Object types MUST not be used.

 > Note: This may appear as a severe limitiation, however it is motivated by integrating with multiple cloud services.
 Many enterprise services and applications are based on (relational) databases, where individual property values are stored.
 Of course databases can also store objects (e.g. encoded as a JSON string), however this will prevent processing by other enterprise applications.
 >